 The result of the 1881 A.J.C.
 Derby was particularly disappointing for Fitzwilliam Wentworth, who bred and owned the runner-up, Sardonyx.
-Born at historic Vaucluse House in 1832, he was the son of the famous William Charles Wentworth.
+Born at the historic Vaucluse House in 1832, he was the son of the famous William Charles Wentworth.
 The 49-year-old Fitzwilliam had been one of the first intakes of students at Sydney University – the university his father did so much to establish.
 The first matriculation examination was held in the first week of October 1852 and twenty-four candidates succeeded in passing the test including Fitzwilliam Wentworth, David Scott Mitchell and W.C.
 Windeyer.
 Fitzwilliam failed to complete his degree there but did claim a scholarship that entitled him to complete his education at an English university.
 Like his father before him, he selected Cambridge and entered St John’s College, obtaining his degree of Bachelor, and later his degree of Master of Arts.
 He studied for the Bar in London but never practised.
 Upon his return to N.S.W., he became interested in pastoral pursuits as well as the breeding and racing of horses.
 Fitzwilliam took up land near Dunedin, New Zealand, and named his station Wantwood.
 A few years later he also purchased Burrabogie station, near Hay, in N.S.W.